linode/docs/docs/security/meltdown-and-spectre.md

 If you use a Linode-supplied kernel follow [these steps](#how-to-reboot-into-an-updated-linode-kernel) to make sure your Linode has the latest fix.
 If you use a distribution-supplied kernel, please check your distribution's website for more information.

 Spectre-V2 mitigation is a two-stage process.
 The second stage is host-level fixes.
-We are currently waiting on host-level fixes to be released.
+We currently have these scheduled, and these will begin starting April 18th.

 ## What does this mean for Linode Customers?